muzzarellimj/muzzarellimj/README.md

 # Hello!
 My name is Michael Muzzarelli.

-I am software engineer at [Fidelity](https://www.fidelity.com/), a Certified Scrum Master (CSM), and a computer science student at the [Georgia Institute of Technology](https://www.gatech.edu/).
+I am a senior software engineer at [Fidelity](https://www.fidelity.com/) and a graduate computer science student at the [Georgia Institute of Technology](https://www.gatech.edu/).
 I am passionate about applied technology, process automation, and coffee.

 ## Experience